augmentedfabricationlab/afab_course/03_geometry/README.md

 ## 1 - Vector Calculations

-* 1a Given two vectors, use the cross product to create a set of three orthonormal vectors.
+* 1a: Given two vectors, use the cross product to create a set of three orthonormal vectors.

-* 1b Use the cross product to compute the area of a convex, 2D polygon.
+* 1b: Use the cross product to compute the area of a convex, 2D polygon.

-* 1c Define a function for computing the cross products of two same-length arrays of vectors by
+* 1c: Define a function for computing the cross products of two same-length arrays of vectors by
-    * a.
-Prototype in pure Python (loop over the arrays).
+    * Prototype in pure Python (loop over the arrays).
-    * b.
-Make Numpy equivalent without loops.
+    * Make Numpy equivalent without loops.

 ## 2 - Recursive Functions